otaaaviio/challenge-mais-a-educacao/backend/README.md

 - The tests use factories to create test data for the tests (implemented in the prisma/factories folder).
 - You can run the factories with the command `npm run factory [factoryName] [quantity]` to create test data.
 - Error handling with custom exceptions and middleware.
+- Unit tests for the services.
+- Authentication with JWT.
+- Custom LoggerMiddleware to log requests and time of execution.
+- Custom AuthMiddleware to protect routes.
+- Mocking in unit tests with jest.mock.

 ### Architecture
 - **Modules**: The application is divided into modules, each responsible for a specific functionality.
 For example, the student module manages all operations related to students.